Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-05-15-Jupyter_Notebook.md

   Congratulations! you have installed Juypter notebook!.
 To run notebook

-  type like the following :
+  type on shell like the following :

-  > jupyter notebook
+  > $ jupyter notebook

 # Reference